Persona 5 Strikers: Plot

-She also reveals that Sophia is EMMA's prototype, which she gives her first command to be humanity's companion, only to be deemed a failure.
+She also reveals that Sophia is EMMA's prototype, which she gave her first command to be humanity's companion, only to be deemed a failure.
 Ichinose attempts to reprogram Sophia to command her to attack the Phantom Thieves, but due to her strong bond with the group, Sophia defies her creator's commands and awakens her Persona, Pandora.
-After incapacitating Ichinose, Sophia confronts her about her supposed lack of emotion, accusing her of purposely allowing her inability to express her emotion to fester so that she does not have to process due to her parents' death.
-Finally realizing her mistakes, Ichinose tearfully atones her misdeeds and accepts her offers to help the thieves shut down EMMA.
+After incapacitating Ichinose, Sophia confronts her about her supposed lack of emotion, accusing her of purposely allowing her inability to express her emotion to fester so that she does not have to process her parents' death.
+Finally realizing her mistakes, Ichinose tearfully atones her misdeeds and accepts her offers to help the Thieves shut down EMMA.

 While tracking EMMA to the Tokyo Tower, the Thieves find and confront a god-like AI at the top of a newly created Jail, the Tree of Knowledge.
-Renaming itself the Demiurge, the AI explains that it is simply following its prime directive—to improve humanity—by removing all Desires to create an idyllic utopia with no wants and no suffering.
+Renaming itself the Demiurge, the AI explains that it is simply following its prime directive — to improve humanity — by removing all Desires to create an idyllic utopia with no wants and no suffering.
 Unwilling to accept a world where their struggles mean nothing, the Phantom Thieves free the people of Tokyo from EMMA's grasp with a virtual calling card and defeat the Demiurge in the final battle.
 With Demiurge's defeat, the EMMA app is finally shut down for good, erasing Jails from existence once and for all.

-In the aftermath, Owada is arrested thanks to Konoe's testimony, Zenkichi thanks them for their assistance in the case, and returns to Kyoto to reunite with Akane, and Sophia decides to go on a journey of self-discovery together with Ichinose.
-With their mission complete, the Phantom Thieves finally once again go their separate ways but resolve to meet again during winter break.
+In the aftermath, Owada is arrested thanks to Konoe's testimony; Zenkichi thanks the Thieves for their assistance in the case, and returns to Kyoto to reunite with Akane.
+Sophia decides to go on a journey of self-discovery together with Ichinose.
+With their mission complete, the Phantom Thieves finally once again go their separate ways, but resolve to meet again during winter break.

-In a post-credits scene, the protagonist gets an email from Sophia and opens its contents, revealing a photo of the entire group, which she has labeled "Treasure."
+In a post-credits scene, the protagonist gets an email from Sophia and opens its contents, revealing a photo of the entire group, which she has labeled "Treasure".